hivesolutions/appier/doc/requests.md

 ```

 If you were to call [http://localhost:8080/file?file_name=test](http://localhost:8080/file?file_name=test),
-here's how you would retrieve the file name parameter:
+here's how you would retrieve the file name parameter (same goes for form data):

 ```python
 @appier.route("/file", ("GET", "POST"))